Residence permit: Applying for family reunification of foreign minors with a German parent

 Procedure

-- If your application is rejected, you will receive a rejection notice.
+- If your application is denied, you will receive a notice of denial.

 What else should I know?